Francis Roache: Early law enforcement career

+Commissioner of the Boston Police Department

+On February 1, 1985, Roache was appointed acting Police Commissioner.
+He was appointed and was sworn-in on March 13 as permanent Commissioner by his longtime friend Raymond Flynn, who was serving as Mayor of Boston.
+Soon after taking the position, Roache shook up the department by promoting a number of younger officers to leadership roles.
+He also promoted a number of black and hispanic officers, and encouraged the department's officers to maintain greater physical fitnerss.
+Roache ran the 1985 Boston Marathon.
+He finished with the fastest time of seventeen BPD force members that ran that year, and also finished approximately an hour quicker than Mayor Flynn (his regular jogging partner at the time).

 During his tenure as Commissioner, Roache instituted mandatory drug testing for BPD employees and won praise for his efforts to root out corruption in the department.

 Roache was Commissioner during the Charles Stuart case.
 The police's mishandling of the case caused African-American leaders to call for Roache's resignation.
 In December 1990, the Massachusetts Attorney General's office released a report which detailed a variety of civil rights violations committed by the BPD.
 Violations described in the report included random frisking of minority youth and coercing witnesses to testify in the Stuart case.

 After several shootings of unarmed victims by police, alleged mismanagement in the Internal Affairs Department, and a report issued by United States Attorney Wayne Budd detailing allegations of police misconduct, Mayor Flynn was pressured to fire Roache.
 Flynn refused to fire Roache, which caused critics of the police department to claim that Roache's friendship with the Mayor was the reason he was still Commissioner.
 During the 1991 mayoral election, candidate Edward J. Doherty promised that if elected, he would fire Roache.
 Flynn appointed a commission led by Boston attorney James D. St. Clair to investigate the BPD.
 The commission recommended that Flynn fire Roache.
 On June 24, 1993, Roache announced his resignation, effective June 30.

-Politics
+Political career

-After his resignation, Roache became a candidate for Mayor of Boston in the 1993 election to succeed Ray Flynn, who had resigned to become United States Ambassador to the Holy See.
+After his resignation as Commissioner, Roache became a candidate for mayor of Boston in the 1993 election to succeed Flynn, who had resigned to become United States Ambassador to the Holy See.
 Roache finished in seventh place in the preliminary election with 3.01% of the vote.

 Roache was elected to the Boston City Council in November 1995 as an at-large councilor.
 He was reelected in 1997, 1999, and 2001.
+In all four of his council elections, he received the most votes among all the at-large candidates.

-In 2002, he left the City Council to become Suffolk County Registrar of Deeds, a position he held until his resignation on December 31, 2015.
+In 2002, Roache was elected Suffolk County Registrar of Deeds and resigned the council to assume this office.
+He was re-elected several times, and remained in the office until resigning on December 31, 2015.